 DAY 24-25: HA LONG BAY

-No trip to Northern Vietnam is complete without embarking on an overnight cruise through Ha Long Bay.
-We’ll charter our own junk boat to sail through the emerald waters of the bay, checking out caves and marveling at the unique limestone formations that protrude from the sparkling sea.
+No trip to Northern Vietnam is complete without embarking on an overnight cruise through legendary Ha Long Bay.
+Vietnam folk-legend tells the story of a dragon that carved the bay with its tail on its way to the coastline.
+The bay is a collection of island towers topped with rainforests and shrouded mist.
+We’ll charter our own boat to sail through the emerald waters of the bay, exploring caves and marveling at the unique limestone formations that protrude from the sparkling sea.

 DAY 26: GROUP FLIGHTS DEPARTS FROM HANOI (HAN)